BernardQuatermass/exim-wiki/LimitedValidityAddresses.md

     condition  = ${if <{ ${sg{$local_part_suffix_v}{^\\+}{0}} }{$tod_logfile} {true}{false}}
 ```

-The sg function is used to replace the wildcard matched par in the local_part_suffix with a 0 character.
+The sg function is used to replace the wildcard matched in the local_part_suffix with a 0 character.
 The resulting numeric string is numerically compared to $tod_logfile.
 If the date provided in the address is smaller than today's date, the message is rejected.